When I bought my table saw, making this cross cut sled was one of the first table saw jigs to follow.

-For the fence that comes at the front of the crosscut sled, I glued 2 boards of birch plywood together using wood glue.
+For the fence that comes at the front of this sled, I glued 2 boards of birch plywood together using wood glue.

 I did this to make the fence stronger and to be sure of the squareness of the table saw sled.

 By making it twice as thick, I also had the opportunity to work in a T-track at the top of the fence.

 I will tell you more about this later in this blog.

 To know the dimensions of this fence, or all other parts, download the free plans for the extreme crosscut miter dado table saw sled.

 You will find the download form on this blog post.

-The fence that comes on the back of the crosscut sled only serves to keep the table saw sled together.
+The fence that comes on the back of the cross cut table saw sled only serves to keep the table saw sled together.